PurpleVibe32/PurpleCustomization/README.md

   <img src="images/3.png">
 </p>

-Change the path OPTIONAL (Need to change the source code too) Now, Go to setup and insert main.bat
+Change the path OPTIONAL (Need to change the source code too) The Normal is C:\Windows\Locate\
+Now, Go to setup and insert main.bat
 In modes, let it as Hide all
 Advanced > Request admin perms